Apply to MEDPREP

 Interviews: In addition to attending the admission day virtual program, each invited applicant will complete two online interviews on the Webex platform with MEDPREP faculty.
 You will be provided with interview information upon Admission Day invitation.
 Interviews will be approximately 30 minutes in length.
 These are formal interviews and appropriate attire, as well as a quiet space for the call, are expected.
 As with the Admission Day program, applicants will need a computer with a stable internet connection, and audio and video capability.

 All applicants receiving an Admission Day program invitation will be provided with detailed instructions for accessing the virtual program and interviews.
-Interviews for priority deadline applicants are expected to be scheduled through January 21, 2022; and interviews for all other applicants are expected to be scheduled through approximately March 18, 2022.
+Interviews for priority deadline applicants are expected to be scheduled through February; and interviews for all other applicants are expected to be scheduled through approximately mid-March.

 Orientation and Program Start

-The Class of 2024 orientation will be Friday June 24, 2022 and Saturday June 25, 2022, with summer session classes starting Monday, June 27, 2022.
+The Class of 2025 orientation will be Friday June 16, 2023, with summer session classes starting Tuesday, June 20, 2023.
+Monday, June 19, 2023 is the Juneteenth Holiday; classes will not meet.
 The summer session is 6 weeks in length.
-Both orientation and the entire summer session are mandatory for all incoming MEDPREP students.
+Both orientation and the entire summer session are in-person and mandatory for all incoming MEDPREP students.
 Due to the intense nature of the summer program, we strongly discourage travel during the 6-week summer session.
-After summer session, there is a two-week break prior to the start of the fall semester.
+After summer session, there is a 3-week break prior to the start of the fall semester.

 MEDPREP is a residential (in-person) program, with in-person instruction.
 MEDPREP does not have a fully online option.
 Hybrid or online learning is utilized as needed, depending on state and university COVID-19 restrictions, and public health policy.
 Accepted students must move to Carbondale to participate in the program.
-Applicants who will be unable to move to the Carbondale area in summer 2022, or who are unable or unwilling to participate in in-person education with best-practice infection control (social distancing, mask wearing, etc.) should strongly consider applying for a future year.
+Applicants who will be unable to move to the Carbondale area in summer 2023, or who are unable or unwilling to participate in in-person education with best-practice infection control (social distancing, mask wearing, etc. as needed depending on school, state and federal guidelines or regulations) should strongly consider applying for a future year.
 We cannot guarantee deferments of enrollment for accepted students.
 For more on SIU Coronavirus policy and procedures, please visit the SIUC Coronavirus information page.

 MEDPREP is a two-year program.
 Students attend a summer session upon program entry, followed by two long semesters following the SIUC academic year calendar.
 Taking classes during the second summer is optional.
 Rising second-year MEDPREP students typically work, attend research programs, take additional coursework or focus on medical school/dental school applications during this time.
 All students return for a second year of coursework, following the August-May SIUC academic schedule to complete the MEDPREP program.
 The MEDPREP program concludes at the end of the spring term of the student's second year.